cs2-datalab/cs2_datalab_blog/content/lab/_index.md

 <img src="cs2_logo.png" alt="logo" width="500" height="500">

 ### What is the CS2-DataLab?
-CS2-DataLab is an interdisciplinary laboratory where professors, researchers, and MA/MSc/PhD students coming from different disciplines and diverse methodological background tackle similar social problems through the use of computational methods and a complex systems perspective.
+CS2 DataLab is an interdisciplinary laboratory where professors, researchers, and MA/MSc/PhD students coming from different disciplines and diverse methodological background tackle similar social problems through the use of computational methods and a complex systems perspective.
 CS2 is conceived as an open research facility, which is aimed to promote computational social research and doctoral training, but